TrainnePoker/TraineePoker/README.md

 ## Principle of the project:

+    This project is first-of-all a sand box for AT trainees who want to try out new algorithms and methods during their freaky fridays.
+With this project, you can work on data engineering, data science and visualization tasks.

+    The other goal of the project is to create the best possible poker AI.
+For this, we created an environment (this git repo) to sore and test at regular interval the AIs developed.
+Here's the structure of this environment:

  This repository contains 3 directories:
  - tournament: containing a poker game simulation
  - models: containing poker AIs
  - pktools: containing tools to develop poker AIs
  - visualisation: containing the visu apps

- Every now and then (every couple of days), a simulation of a poker game is run on a server at AT.
+ Every now and then (every couple of days), we triggering the run_tournament.py on a server at AT.
-  It is done by triggering the run_tournament.py file in the tournament directory.

- This simulation will collect all the models found in the models directory, and make them play against each-other It will then save everything that happened during this game to a yaml file, collecting the history of all the tournaments
+ This script will collect all the models found in the models directory, and make them play a poker game against each-other.
+ It will then save everything that happened during this game to a yaml file, collecting the history of all the tournaments

 ## How to contribute

-    The main goal of this project is to give an work environnment for Alexander Thamm trainees to try out cool data engineering, data science and visualisation methods.

-    The secondary goal is to get the best possible poker AI, which will win all the tournaments.
-    Everybody who has writing rights (ask to other trainees for it) can add their own AI to the *models* directory.
-    The only condition is that the way your code is presented follows the guide-lines described in the next paragraph.

-    To help you (data scientists) develop AIs, you will find tools and functions in the pktools directory.
+    If you want to work on data science projects, you can contribute by developping new poker AIs, which will be used during the simulations.
+For this, you must upload the python code of the model to the *models* directory.
+Your code much have a few prerequisites to be accepted (those are described in the next paragraph), and other than that, you have full freedome as to how you want to create your AI.
+To help you develop your AI, you will find tools in the pktools directory, created by data engineers.
-     If there are features you need for your AI, see if it interests a data engineer to create it.
+    If there are features you need for your AI, see if you can collaborate with a data engineer to create it.
 If you don't know how to get started, take a look at the first models present to get some inspiration!

-      If you're a data engineer, you can contribute by adding features to the pktools package.
+    If want to work on a data engineering project, you can contribute by adding features to the pktools package.
 There's plenty of interesting tech to apply to this project (cython, gpu computation, cluster computation, ect.)

 Finally, if you want to work on visualization tools, you can apply it to processing the tournaments history.
     The topics are completely open (could be AI's behavior analysis, leader's evolution, ect.)